 OCWD’s mission is to provide a reliable, high-quality water supply in a cost-effective and environmentally sensitive manner.
 Ensuring that Orange County businesses and residents continue to receive the water they need, when they need it, requires planning and investment.
 OCWD’s planning takes into account long-term water supply challenges and environmental issues in Southern California, Northern California and the Southwest.

-OCWD’s proactive approach to planning and investment has already resulted in a groundwater basin that is protected against seawater intrusion and has doubled in yield since the 1960s.
+OCWD’s proactive approach to planning and investment has already resulted in a groundwater basin that is protected against seawater intrusion and has doubled in annual yield since the 1960s.
 Increased groundwater yield is primarily due to OCWD’s investments in using recycled and imported water to replenish groundwater, and programs that increase the amount of recharge of surface water from the Santa Ana River and rainwater.

 OCWD was sought out by the governor of California and key water policymakers for its expertise in sound planning and sustaining groundwater supplies during drafting of the Sustainable Groundwater Management Act of 2014.
 This established, for the first time, a framework for sustainable management of groundwater supplies by local authorities and OCWD played a role in its formulation.
 District representatives were called to Sacramento to give testimony and guidance as OCWD had a proven track record of successful groundwater management planning.